w3f/Grants-Program/Web_3_Security_Alliance.md

 “Downside risk” in the above meaning unfair or unintended liability; “asymmetry” meaning black hats have a disproportionate effect on the system because they only need to find one exploit, once,  whilst a protocol or ethical researcher has to defend against all of them, always, to be considered a success.
 Thus, we need to empower white hats and give them more leverage.

+The Web3 Security Alliance has received support from a16z, Paradigm, and LeXpunK.
+Grants have been received from Gnosis, Filecoin Foundation, and the Ethereum Foundations; its first donor was Vitalik Buterin.

 ### Project Details